youngjuene/RecMap/ChatDPT/README.md

 # DaeTrip - Discover Daejeon Differently

-DaeTrip is a simple app that helps you explore Daejeon, South Korea in a new way.
+DaeTrip is a simple app that helps you explore infamous no-fun city, Daejeon(KR), in a new way.
 Just answer a few questions about what you like, and DaeTrip will suggest places to visit and things to do.

 ## Features